soft-aesthetic/soft-era-atom-syntax/README.md

 ---

+Steps for cloning a repo from http://flight-manual.atom.io/hacking-atom/sections/creating-a-theme/#creating-a-ui-theme

+*if the editor loses track of the local working copy of this (or any theme), follow steps `3` – `9`*

+1. Fork the ui-theme-template
+1. Clone the forked repository to the local filesystem
+1. Open a terminal in the forked theme's directory
+1. Open your new theme in a Dev Mode Atom window run atom --dev . in the terminal or use the View > Developer > Open in Dev Mode menu
+1. Change the name of the theme in the theme's package.json file
+1. Name your theme end with a -ui, for example super-white-ui
+1. Run apm link --dev to symlink your repository to ~/.atom/dev/packages
+1. Reload Atom using Alt+Cmd+Ctrl+L
+1. Enable the theme via the "UI Theme" drop-down in the "Themes" tab of the Settings View
+1. Make changes!
+Since you opened the theme in a Dev Mode window, changes will be instantly reflected in the editor without having to reload.

+---

 Currently styled with `.js`, `.css`, `.html`, `.json`, `.md`, `.svg` files in mind as that's my main use case.
 Would like to hear more about other files/languages.

 Happy to hear any input <3